 If you say “abortion is murder”, but then proffer legislation that treats it as less than murder – you completely discredit your assertion that “abortion is murder.”

-For example, even the U. S. Supreme Court in their Roe v.
-Wade opinion used the lack of punishment to the woman and the low punishment to the abortionist as proof that the preborn child must not be “a person.”
+For example, even The U. S. Supreme Court in their Roe v.
+Wade opinion used the lack of punishment to the woman and the low punishment to the abortionist as proof that the preborn child must not be “a person” and abortion not be “murder.”

 For decades now, the pro-life/pro-family organizations have proven they only want to regulate abortion and nibble at its edges.
 When we do this we are communicating to the magistrates that abortion really is not murder, rather, it is simply something that is “not nice.”